cfengine/documentation/welcome.markdown

 Your system state can also be defined through reusable policy templates, called **sketches**.

-* [Enterprise Edition][Design Center]: Learn how to use the Design Center API via the Mission Portal to install, configure, and deploy sketches.
+* [Enterprise Edition](https://cfengine.com/docs/master/manuals-design-center.html): Learn how to use the Design Center API via the Mission Portal to install, configure, and deploy sketches.
 View and activate sketches in the Design Center through the Mission Portal.
 * [Community Edition][Advanced Walkthrough]: Learn how to use the Design Center API (via cf-sketch) to install,